qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 use different paths simultaneously.
 This draft proposes multipath extensions with the following design goals:

-* Each host keeps control on the number of paths being used over the connection
+* Each host keeps control on the number of uniflows being used over the connection

-* The simultaneous usage of multiple paths should not introduce new privacy concerns
+* The simultaneous usage of multiple uniflows should not introduce new privacy concerns

+[comment]: # (Find section to ID transport, link the attack and avoid rephrasing it multiple times)

-* Hosts must ensure that all the paths it uses actually reaches its peer to avoid packet flooding towards a victim
+* Hosts must ensure that all the paths it uses actually reaches its peer to avoid packet flooding towards a victim {{TODO}}

 * The multipath extensions should handle the asymmetrical nature of the networks